DreamGarden: A Designer Assistant for Growing Games from a Single Prompt: Related work

-Other approaches to open-ended search involve varying degrees of human involvement. \cite{charity2022aesthetic} develop an online Twitterbot which seeks to autonomously generate aesthetically pleasing gridworld game maps by soliciting human feedback via automated polls.
+Such systems can be likened to simplistic digital petri dishes or miniature ecosystems When augmented with a user-facing aspect, they might be thought of as gardens.
+These gardens can be communal: \cite{charity2022aesthetic} develop an online Twitterbot which seeks to autonomously generate aesthetically pleasing gridworld game maps by soliciting human feedback via automated polls.
 Users are also able to design their own levels on the platform, which are pitted against output from a small generative model that learns to imitate highly-rated levels.
-PicBreeder~\cite{secretan2011picbreeder}, on the other hand, is entirely dependent on user involvement.
-But given its idiosyncratic representation of images as Compositional Pattern Producing Networks~\cite{stanley2007compositional}, the participation of users in interactively evolving generative designs results in the discovery of novel designs without users setting these discoveries as explicit objectives in advance.
+PicBreeder~\cite{secretan2011picbreeder} has users interactively evolve Compositional Pattern Producing Networks~\cite{stanley2007compositional}, an idiosyncratic representation of infinite-resolution images, often discovering novel forms without having set explicit objectives in advance.
 Though DreamGarden is framed as a system for translating a prompt to a corresponding end product, the plans and artifacts it sometimes generates (e.g. to generate 2,000 blades of grass individually, or the expressionistic and self-colliding meshes resulting from initial attempts to procedurally generate standard objects) could potentially be explored as art objects on their own merits, with the system's intermediary outputs repurposed for divergent, open-ended search~\cite{stanley2015greatness}.